unicef/publicgoods-toolkit/appendix-resources-tools.md

 Development](https://www.archesproject.org/wp-content/uploads/2018/01/guidelines_funding_OSS.pdf])
-was written with an audience of public and private foundations in mind** and will give you a good sense of what many funders are likely to look for in a proposal that includes open source software development.
+was written with an audience of public and private foundations in mind** and will give you a good sense of what many funders are likely to look for in a proposal that includes open-source software development.
 Many of the points in these guidelines also show up in practical recommendations in this paper, but you might still benefit from glancing at this as you plan for your DPG.